 - Keep Fucidin in a dry space at 25 C.

-- For puncture wounds such as those from thumb tacks, it is better to consult your doctor if tetanus shots are needed.
+- For puncture wounds such as those from thumb tacks, you need consult your doctor for tetanus shots.

 - If signs of infection persist (e.g. severe pain and redness in the area ) you need to consult your doctor.

-Overall, it was an interesting afternoon filled with valuable information and witty exchanges between the panelists.
+Overall, I enjoyed the interesting afternoon filled with valuable information and witty exchanges between the panelists.
 I was happy to be part of it.
 Now, I’m a bit more confident in dealing with my little one’s cuts and scratches.

 How about you?
 How do you treat your child’s wounds?